 - David decides to quit working and got to school to get further training.
 The opportunity cost of this decision is the lost wages for a year.

 - Caroline has $15,000 worth of stock she can sell now for $20,000.
 She wanted to wait two months because the stock was expected to increase.
 She decides to sell now.
 The opportunity cost would be determined in two months and would be the difference between the $20,000 and the price she would have gotten if she sold the stock then.

-- Jorge really wants to eat at a new restaurant and can only afford it if he does not order a beverage.
-The opportunity cost is the beverage.
+- Jorge really wants to eat at a new restaurant and can only afford it if he does not order a dessert.
+The opportunity cost is the dessert.